rikenbit/GenPerturb/README.md

 fasta/GRCh38.p13.genome.fa # fasta file
 ```

-The training script can be executed as follows:
+The training script for feature-based transfer learning can be executed as follows:
 ```
-python 02_qsub_script.py $STUDY $STUDY_SUFFIX $MODEL
+python 02_qsub_script.py $STUDY transfer $MODEL # When performing fine-tuning, replace "transfer" with either "finetuning" or "lora".
 ```

 The prediction and evaluation results will be saved in the prediction/ and figures/ directory.